-In addition to the information specified in ISO 15076-1, the namedColor profile can also specify tint values, spectral PCS, spectral over black, etc in the namedColorTag.
-An example of the namedColorTag is described as following:
+In addition to the information specified in ISO 15076-1, the namedColor profile can also specify, for example, tint values, spectral PCS and spectral over black in the namedColorTag.
+An example of the namedColorTag is given in Figure D.1.

-Figure D.1 namedColorTag example
+Figure D.1 - namedColorTag example